Trails for everyone, forever

 Here are some of the key impacts from recent storms that hikers should know about.

-• On the west, Highway 20 is closed in both directions near Beacon Creek, east of State Route 530.
+• On the west, Highway 20, the North Cascades Highway, is closed in both directions near Beacon Creek, east of State Route 530.
 That cuts off hiking to trails along Highway 20, including Diablo Lake.
 The road is also closed for the season just past Diablo Lake.

 • State Route 530, north of Darrington, is closed in both directions